RedisTimeSeries/RedisTimeSeries/docs/commands/ts.mrevrange.md

 Optional parameters:

-* `FILTER_BY_TS` _ts_... - Followed by a list of timestamps to filter the result by specific timestamps
+- `FILTER_BY_TS` _ts_... - Followed by a list of timestamps to filter the result by specific timestamps
-* `FILTER_BY_VALUE` _min_ _max_ - Filter result by value using minimum and maximum.
+- `FILTER_BY_VALUE` _min_ _max_ - Filter result by value using minimum and maximum.

-* `WITHLABELS` - Include in the reply the label-value pairs that represent metadata labels of the time series.
-If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty array will be replied on the labels array position.
+- `WITHLABELS` - Include in the reply all label-value pairs representing metadata labels of the time series.

+  If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as the label-value pairs.

-* `SELECTED_LABELS` _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
-This is useful when you have a large number of labels per series but are only interested in the value of some of the labels.
-If `WITHLABELS` or `SELECTED_LABELS` are not set, by default, an empty array will be replied on the labels array position.
+- `SELECTED_LABELS` _label_... - Include in the reply a subset of the label-value pairs that represent metadata labels of the time series.
+This is usefull when there is a large number of labels per series, but only the values of some of the labels are required.

+  If `WITHLABELS` or `SELECTED_LABELS` are not specified, by default, an empty list is reported as the label-value pairs.

-* `COUNT` _count_ - Maximum number of returned samples per time series.
+- `COUNT` _count_ - Maximum number of returned samples per time series.

-* `ALIGN` _value_ - Time bucket alignment control for AGGREGATION.
+- `ALIGN` _value_ - Time bucket alignment control for AGGREGATION.
 This will control the time bucket timestamps by changing the reference timestamp on which a bucket is defined.
      Possible values:
      * `start` or `-`: The reference timestamp will be the query start interval time (`fromTimestamp`) which can't be `-`
      * `end` or `+`: The reference timestamp will be the query end interval time (`toTimestamp`) which can't be `+`